wasmiester/wasmiester/README.md

 ### About
 Hi!
 My Name is Wasi Raza, a Software Developer and Engineer.
 I am located in the Greater Vancouver Area.
 I’m a recent graduate from UBC where I obtained Bachelor in Computer Science.
-I also got a diploma in Computer Science and information systems from Douglas college.
+I also have a diploma in Computer Science and information systems from Douglas college.
 I truly fell in love with computers when my father brought me atari for my 8th birthday.
 Since then I have dedicated my life to learning understanding and applying whatever I can about technology.
 All of these interest have made a substantial impact on my life and I look forward to where they take me in the future.

 ### Languages, Libraries, and Frameworks